mdn/content/files/en-us/glossary/hoisting/index.md

 [Function expressions](/en-US/docs/Web/JavaScript/Reference/Operators/function) and [class expressions](/en-US/docs/Web/JavaScript/Reference/Classes#class_expressions) are not hoisted.

-The expressions evaluate to a function or class (respectively), which are typically assigned to a variable.
+The expressions evaluate to a function or class (respectively), which is typically assigned to a variable.
-In this case the variable declaration is hoisted and the expression is its initialization.
+In this case, the variable declaration is hoisted and the expression is its initialization.
 Therefore the expressions are not evaluated until the relevant line is executed.

 ## See also